alirezabj/Part2-Exercise4/README.md

 #### Class Invariants:

 1. `price > 0`: A ticket must always have a positive price
-2.   expiration > System.currentTimeMillis()` when created: The expiration time must be in the future
+2. `expiration > System.currentTimeMillis()` when created, the expiration time must be in the future